sriram005/sriram005/README.md

 # 💫 About Me:
-Motivated and detail oriented Mobile App Developer.<br>Passionate about learning new technologies and applying knowledge to real-world situations.
+Passionate andMotivated Mobile App Developer.<br>Passionate about learning new technologies and applying knowledge to real-world situations.

 ## 🌐 Socials: